ValentinGrim/ValentinGrim/README.md

 - 👋 Hi, I’m @ValentinGrim
-- 👀 I’m interested in ...
+- 👀 I’m interested in everything
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning life
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on intersting things
-- 📫 How to reach me ...
+> - 📫 How to reach me -> <vmonnot@outlook.com>

 <!---
-ValentinGrim/ValentinGrim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+ValentinGrim/ValentinGrim is a ✨ special ✨ repository because its mine.
-You can click the Preview link to take a look at your changes.
 --->